LG SK1 All-in-One soundbar review

-Unlike most soundbars which you can get started without the remote, you need it for the SK1.
-With it placed under your TV, connect it using either an optical cable, a mini-jack cable or stereo RCA to mini-jack cable depending on your TV’s outputs.
+Unlike most soundbars which you can get started without the remote, you need it as there’s no buttons on the unit.
+With it in place, connect the soundbar to your TV using either an optical cable, a mini-jack cable or stereo RCA to mini-jack cable depending on your TV’s outputs.

-With the unit connected to the mains, push the power button on the remote and then source button until the right input is selected.
+With the LG Electronics SK1 connected to the mains, push the power button on the remote and then source button until the right input is selected.
 Next, adjust the volume and experiment with the two modes.

 You’ll notice a difference between the default and Bass Blast modes.
 While the changes in Dynamic Range Control (DRC) mode will be more subtle.
 However, you’ll notice there’s no big volume increases or drops between TV programmes or adverts.
 Plus everything will sound clearer.